 I can honestly say for most of my adult life, I’ve only felt suffocatingly nervous twice.
 Buying my engagement ring was one of them.
-The other was when I peed my pants asking for the blessing of Jane’s Father before I proposed to her.
+The other was when I had to find the courage to ask Jane’s father for his blessing to marry his only daughter.
 But we’ll get to that another time.

 Before I made the huge mistake of just buying a pretty engagement ring online, I was lucky enough to talk to Ann Kim of Kim’s Fine Jewelry whom by the way has high ratings on Yelp.
 So if you’re in the Tristate Area and are in the market for a ring, don’t cheat yourself and consult with them.

 After shopping around, I discovered that it was actually cheaper to custom make an engagement ring.
 Rather than buy some overpriced name brand, I would spend less on something that was WORTH just as much.
 Please be warned that custom rings don’t come with insurance, so you’re going to have to do some shopping on your own.
-But if you’re in a budget, I think it’s a fair trade off.
+But if you’re on a budget, I think it’s a fairtrade-off.
 Below you’ll find a little handy guide on:

 Cut – Is said to have the greatest effect on a diamond’s beauty.
 The BLING-BLING sparkly factor of a diamond is determined by the shape and design in which it’s cut.
 Here’s a simple scale for you to consult.